Request a Demo

 PLGGR within this landscape

 Within this digital landscape, PLGGR positions itself as a provider of modern data and process solutions for trading companies.
-The PLGGR | PIM includes a connection to your ERP, has an AI assistant for data enrichment and has a built-in DAM functionality, allowing images, documents and other media to be directly linked to product data.
+The PLGGR | PIM includes a connection to your ERP, an AI Assistant for product enrichment, and standard integrated DAM functionality, so images, documents, and other media are directly linked to product data.

 Conclusion

-PIM and ERP each play a distinct role within the digital processes of trading companies.
-The ERP drives transactions and operational processes, while the PIM ensures consistent, enriched and scalable product information.
-By defining clear data flows, implementing strategic integrations and setting realistic expectations, organizations create a digital landscape that grows with them.
-Not by replacing systems, but by letting them work together intelligently.
+PIM and ERP each play their own role within the digital processes of trading companies.
+The ERP drives transactions and operational processes, while the PIM system ensures consistent, enriched, and scalable product information.